BrentDouglas/chainlink/README.md

 JMX job management.

-## Experimental things that don't work yet
+## Known issues

+_Infinispan Transport_

+- Doesn't pass the TCK yet as one of the TCK classes `ExternalizableString` is not actually `Externalizable`.
+When a no-args constructor is added to `ExternalizableString` as per the `Externalizable` requirements it passes all the TCK tests.
+See [TCK bug #6155](https://java.net/bugzilla/show_bug.cgi?id=6155).

 _Guice Injector_

 - @javax.inject.Inject does not allow null injection of batch properties
-- Module provider system probably won't work with a real guice project
+- Module provider system probably won't work with a real Guice project

-_Infinispan Transport_

-- Doesn't pass the TCK yet as one of the TCK classes `ExternalizableString` is not actually `Externalizable`.
-- There is also an issue when calling JobOperator#stop() where the runtime reports that the process has stopped before it actually has which provides false results.

 ## Building